 The soft grey and pink palette is one of this seasons biggest visual trends.
 The nude shades can be mixed with soft warmer tones as with the image below.
 Or with a slight contrast, blended with the very subtle grey/pink shades for an elegant and understated colour palate.

 The beautiful interior of Sketch restaurant in London is a perfect example of using one tone full block colour.
-The nude pink velvet is replicated in colour on the walls and ceiling.
+The nude pink upholstery velvet is replicated in colour on the walls and ceiling.

 Fire Safe Velvet Fabric